 Apple Watch ban

 Apple has suspended sales of the Apple Watch Series 9 and Ultra 2 in the US due to copyright infringement with medical device manufacturer Masimo, related to blood oxygen measurement technology.
-Masimo accused the iPhone maker of approaching employees and stealing trade secrets to develop a blood oxygen sensor on the Apple Watch Series 6 and later.
+Masimo accused the iPhone maker of approaching employees and stealing trade secrets to develop blood oxygen sensors on the Apple Watch Series 6 and later.

 (According to Macrumors)